xbeat/Machine-Learning/README.md

 Third-order derivative tensors play a crucial role in advanced machine learning and artificial intelligence algorithms.
 These mathematical structures extend the concept of derivatives to higher dimensions, allowing us to capture complex relationships in multidimensional data.
 In this presentation, we'll explore their applications, implementation, and significance in AI and ML using Python.

+## Python Advanced Concepts!
+Decorators, Generators, and Context Managers

+Function Decorators

+Function decorators are a powerful feature in Python that allow you to modify or enhance the behavior of functions without changing their source code.
+They are essentially functions that take another function as an argument and return a new function with added functionality.

 ## Hyperparameter Tuning in Machine Learning with Python

 Introduction to Hyperparameter Tuning